blogpocket/ocultar-imagenes/README.md

 # Test the Plugin
 To make sure the plugin is working properly:
 - Navigate to Settings > Hide Images and enable image hiding by checking the box that says "Check this box to hide images from content."
+- Enter your custom message.
+This message will be displayed when the image has no alt text.
 - Visit a post or page that contains images and verify that they are not displayed.
 - You may need to purge your server and/or browser cache after checking/unchecking the hide images option for the change to take effect.
 # Additional Notes